 Are you a stay-at-home-mom who would like to make some extra money?
 Or a grad student in search of a flexible, part-time job?
 Are you interested in teaching English abroad but not ready to book your flight to China just yet?
 Are you a retired teacher who misses the job?
 Or maybe you’re an aspiring digital nomad looking to earn money from the road.
-Then teaching for VIPKID is the perfect fit for you.
+Then working for VIPKID is the perfect fit for you.

 Read on for more info about VIPKID, the job, pros & cons, and application process.

 VIPKID is a Beijing-based online English teaching company, paving the way for online language learning.
 Started in 2013, it has grown exponentially over the past year.
 In January 2016, they had a few hundred teachers.
 Now, in March 2017 they have grown to have over 6,000 teachers and over 60,000 students, and they don’t plan to stop growing anytime soon.
 They have become so popular that many investors are lining up to chip in.
 Even Kobe Bryant has invested in the company!

 VIPKID’s mission is to provide children in China an American elementary school education.
 Their one-on-one immersive program is based on the US’s Common Core State Standards curriculum.
 Children from the ages of 5-12 years old are able to have classes with a native English speaker without having to leave the comfort of their home.
 They use a flipped classroom method that has been proven to increase student’s understanding as well as foster critical thinking skills.
 As people who used to teach in China, we know critical thinking is rarely taught in Chinese schools.

 - American or Canadian